ayang-deloitte/Semester2Capstone/README.md

 # Home in the Outback: Predicting Housing Prices in Australia

-Authored by Andrew Yang.
+By Andrew Yang.

 Potential homeowners and renters in Australia face affordability concerns about housing combined with frequent underquoting of properties in the real estate industry, which makes determining the true price of a property paramount.
-Using sample Australian real estate data from Kaggle to predict prices based on factors such as listing agency, room number, and property type, buyers can more accurately determine which properties they can afford.
-Utilizing a gradient boosting model with subsampling for regression, the model can predict housing list price within 85,967.02 Australian dollars (AUD), and can provide a preliminary price guide for listings.
+By using sample Australian real estate data from Kaggle to predict prices based on factors such as listing agency, room number, and property type, buyers can more accurately determine which properties they can afford.
+A gradient boosting model with subsampling for regression built on this data can predict housing listing price within 85,967.02 Australian dollars (AUD), and can provide a preliminary price guide for listings.

 <img width="800" alt="Australian housing" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d3/Elger_Street_housing_001.jpg/640px-Elger_Street_housing_001.jpg">